Job Applicant Privacy Notice

 Legal basis of processing is consent therefore account will be active until requested to be closed by job applicant or it becomes inactive (see below).

 Link Careers Portal – job applicant – inactive profile account.
+This will include any saved job applications and the data contained within these including criminal convictions.

 Consent

-Closed after 2 years from last log-on if account is inactive.
+Closed after 1 year from last log-on if account is inactive.

 Consent and